KevinFlorencio/KevinFlorencio/README.md

 Feel free to connect with me on LinkedIn!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in cybersecurity has fueled my passion for the field, and I am now eager to pursue a career focused on penetration testing.
+However, I recognize the importance of gaining broad experience in various IT roles.
+Thus, I aim to work in roles such as sysadmin, SOC analyst, and general IT positions to develop a well-rounded skill set.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]